Roderick Haig-Brown: Legacy

 A large-sized Residence Hall at the University of Victoria is named after Roderick Haig-Brown.

 Tsútswecw Provincial Park near Kamloops was formerly named Roderick Haig-Brown Provincial Park in recognition of the major work Haig-Brown did to preserve the Fraser River and its tributaries as Pacific salmon habitat, especially spawning grounds.
 This included lobbying to stop major hydropower projects such as the Moran Dam.
 The Adams River which runs through the park is home to a major sockeye salmon run.

 Mt.
 Haig-Brown in Strathcona Park on Vancouver Island is named for Roderick and his wife, Ann, in recognition of their efforts to preserve the Park, especially the battle in the 1950s to keep Buttle Lake from being flooded.
 The battle was lost but the process made many British Columbians aware of the need to be vigilant about their parks and the natural environment.

+At the Haig-Brown House, a festival is held every year to commemorate his and his wife's work in conservation and broader community endeavours.
+During which the Haig-Brown Stewardship Awards are presented, meant to recognize environmental stewardship efforts in the region surrounding Campbell River.

 In 2016, Haig-Brown was named a National Historic Person.